spiral/docs/docs/en/filters/filter.md

 ## Validators

-There are three validator bridges available for use with the Spiral Framework filers.
+There are three validator bridges available for use with Spiral filers.
 You can use any of these validator bridges in your application, depending on your needs and preferences.

 ### [Spiral Validator](../validation/spiral.md)